USDA Announces Feeding Program Partnership in Response to COVID-19

 USDA intends to use all available program flexibilities and contingencies to serve our program participants across our 15 nutrition programs.
 We have already begun to issue waivers to ease program operations and protect the health of participants.
 USDA is receiving requests for waivers on an ongoing basis.
-As of today, USDA has been asked to waive congregate feeding requirements in in all 50 states, the District of Columbia, and Puerto Rico and USDA has granted those requests.
+As of today, USDA has been asked to waive congregate feeding requirements in all 50 states, the District of Columbia and Puerto Rico, and USDA has granted those requests.

 USDA is an equal opportunity provider, employer, and lender.